minio/sio/README.md

 It is a common problem to store data securely - especially on untrusted remote storage.
 One solution to this problem is cryptography.
-Before data is stored it is encrypted to ensure that is is secret.
+Before data is stored it is encrypted to ensure that the data is confidential.
 Unfortunately encrypting data is not enough to prevent more sophisticated attacks.
 Anyone who has access to the stored data can try to manipulate the data - even if the data is encrypted.

 To prevent these kinds of attacks the data must be encrypted in a tamper-resistant way.
 This means an attacker should not be able to: